Circumpolar Rock Garden

 corner of the garden where it will get only morning sun during

 spring and summer.
-After a week, it is looking better than it
+After a week, it looked better than it

 Anemones